ils-drf/ils-drf.github.io-src/content/pages/home.md

 <br>

-ILS-DRF 2021 will be held on Nov.
-12, 2021.
+ILS-DRF 2021 will be held on 11:00 a.m., Nov.
+12, 2021, local time.
 The forum provides a great opportunity for doctoral students to present their ongoing research and discuss their ideas with peers and faculty members.
 To maximally reach out to the audience and keep us healthy, we finally decided to hold the event fully online through Zoom.

 <!-- The forum is expected to be held in-person to realize social activities and personal contacts, which are so
 important in our professional and scientific lives.
 All participants are expected to follow